Mortgages for Oil and Gas Contractors

 The great divide: do governments want entrepreneurs?

-The problem you have getting a mortgage is not always down to your role as an oil and gas contractor.
+The problem you have getting a mortgage isn’t always down to you being an oil and gas contractor.
 Rather, it’s how you process your income thereafter that can scupper lenders’ affordability tests.

 One reason is that in UK governance, there’s a conflict of interests.
 Yes, it’s politics; but it does impact contractors across all industries.